ctrly4sh/AI-ML-DL/README.md

 \*\*\*Will be adding more free books above

 "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron.
 (Got the free PDF version!
 Find it above)

-Open Source Contribution:

-This repo is open-source, welcoming contributions from anyone interested in joining the journey towards mastering AI and ML technologies.
-Whether you're a seasoned expert or just starting out[Like me], your insights, suggestions, and contributions are valued and encouraged!

 Stay tuned for updates as I navigate through the exciting world of AI, ML, and beyond! 🌟 Peace :)